What Does HVAC Stand For, And How Does It Work?

 8. Combustion Chamber

-Combustion chambers are significant parts of HVAC systems powered by gas or oil and usually come in furnaces.
+Combustion chambers are a significant part of HVAC systems powered by gas or oil and are typically found in furnaces.
 They are places where fuel mixes with air and then combusts, developing heat.
 The heat is transferred to the heat exchanger, while combustion gases are safely vented outside for efficient and safe heating.

 9. Filter

-It will make the air in your house cleaner since dust, allergens, and other air particles get filtered out.
+It will make the air in your house cleaner, as dust, allergens, and other air particles are filtered out.
 Also, it stops the dirt buildup on the internal components of the system and ensures that, for a longer time, the operation is effectively executed.
-The need to keep good quality of air and to ensure optimal performance amongst air systems, there is a requirement for regular cleaning or filter replacements.
+To keep the good quality of air and to ensure optimal performance amongst air systems, there is a requirement for regular cleaning or filter replacements.

 How Does an HVAC System Work?